Uniswap/docs/docs/sdk/v3/guides/advanced/04-price-oracle.md

 ```

 The Pool will now fill the open Observation Slots.
-As someone has to pay for the gas to write the observations, the functionality to write to the array of observations is part of the `swap` function of the Pool.
+As someone has to pay for the gas to write the observations, writing to the array of observations is part of the `swap()` and the `modifyPosition()` function of the Pool.

 :::note
-Saving an observation is a write operation on the blockchain and therefore costs gas.
+Saving an Observation is a write operation on the blockchain and therefore costs gas.
 This means that the pool will only be able to save observations for blocks where write calls are executed on the Pool contract.
 If no Observation is stored for a block, it is calculated as the time weighted arithmetic mean between the two closest Observations.
 Because of this, we can be sure the oldest Observation is **at least** 10 blocks old.